 OLD SCHOOL South Padre Island, Texas

 Everything is bigger in Texas, including the beach bashes, which is why South Padre Island has been a significant student magnet for decades.
 In San Antonio, however, you’ll avoid the rowdy crowds and still get waterfront views, plus a small slice of Cuba.
 Hotel Havana, a historic 27-room stay that pays tribute to Cuba, sits directly on San Antonio’s famed River Walk.
 Have a look while you sip micheladas and indulge in chorizo con queso at Ocho, the hotel’s Latin-accented restaurant, set in a glass conservatory.
 While comparing navel piercings used to constitute ‘culture’, these days you can take part in the real deal at Artspace, a contemporary gallery just a seven-minute walk from the hotel.
 At night, when you settle into your terrace suite – with a king-size bed, antique furnishings, serape shawl-style robe and veranda that’s just for you (and maybe your closest travel companion) – you’ll be thankful you no longer rove in an unruly pack.

 NEW TAKE Los Cabos, Mexico

-The grown-up party continues at our North America hotel collection.
+The grown-up party continues at the rest of our North American hotels.